By 37Design |

 Does uploading photos from my phone affect image quality?

-The upload method itself does not degrade image quality -- the file that arrives on your server is identical to the file on your phone.
+The upload method itself does not degrade image quality.
+The file that arrives on your server is identical to the file on your phone.
 However, WordPress may generate resized versions of your images after upload (thumbnail, medium, large, and full sizes), and some hosting providers run automatic image optimization that could reduce quality.
 You can control WordPress's image handling in Settings > Media and through optimization plugins like Imagify or ShortPixel.
 The original full-size image is always preserved.

 Is it safe to upload photos to WordPress from a public Wi-Fi network?